 Submissions for publication by NCTM should represent approaches that are new and different from those found in other publications on a similar topic.
 Materials published by NCTM should broaden the professional development of its members by either explaining tested techniques and ideas or providing frameworks for daily activity in the mathematics classroom.
-NCTM is also interested in materials that use emerging and current technologies.
+NCTM is also interested in materials that use current and emerging technologies.

 The Publishing Committee (PC) of NCTM approves all additions to the NCTM book program.
-Ideally, authors would submit a proposal with an outline and sample chapters first and a completed manuscript after the PC has commented on the proposal.
-If the manuscript is already complete, the
+Ideally, authors would first submit a proposal with an outline and sample chapters and then a completed manuscript after the PC has commented on the proposal.
+If the manuscript is already completed, the

 proposal form should accompany it.

-1. NCTM books follow the Chicago Manual of Style.
+- Style: NCTM books align with the Chicago Manual of Style, 17th edition.
 For references, we use the humanities style, which gives the full names of all authors and editors.
-Authors should also refer to the
+Also refer to the

 NCTM style guide.